 CE Module for Cardiac-Vascular Nursing Review & Resource Manual, 4th Ed.

-NOTE: This module requires the purchase and study of the specific Review and Resource Manual as identified in the title of the course.
-The Review and Resource Manual is not included with the purchase of the CE Module.
+NOTE: This course provides the certification exam contact hours for nurses who have purchased and studied the Review and Resource Manual as identified in the title.
+The Review and Resource Manual is not included with the purchase of this CE Module.
 The manual may be purchased here.

 NOTE: This course requires the purchase and study of the specific Review and Resource Manual as identified in the title of the course prior to enrolling in the online course.
 The manual may be purchased here.
 This course provides the certification exam contact hours for nurses who have purchased and studied the Cardiac-Vascular Nursing Review and Resource Manual, 4th Ed.
 This course consists of a required disclosure, required disclaimer, verification of manual purchase, pre-test, post-test, and course evaluation.
 Contact hours are available only for the most current edition in print.